 Our elegantly designed Hub connects wirelessly on your home WiFi network.
 It’s the central point of control for all your home’s PowerView window treatments, storing your settings and activating your Scenes.

 The Repeater is a small signal enhancer that discreetly plugs into almost any outlet to extend signal range and carry commands throughout your home.
 It also provides customized lighting day and night via its illumination feature.

 Our company is a Gallery dealer for Hunter Douglas, a leading manufacturer of window fashions.
-We will help you select the most fitting and beautiful window coverings from a wide variety of fabrics, colors, textures and styles, including the Alustra collection.
+We will help you select beautiful window coverings from a wide variety of fabrics, colors, textures and styles, including the Alustra collection.
 We employ the finest Certified Installers to complete your installation.